-- Carry your keys wherever you go.
-Try not to leave them in the ignition, even if you leave for only a few seconds.
+Avoid leaving them in the ignition, even if you leave for only a few seconds.

-Even though parking lots can be chaotic during the holiday season, try to avoid parking in secluded areas as these are ideal spots for thieves who are waiting for your vehicle to be unattended.
+Even though parking lots can be chaotic during the holiday season, try to avoid parking in secluded places, as these are ideal spots for thieves waiting for your vehicle to be unattended.